infinitron/epic-stream-processor/CONTRIBUTING.md

 ## How to submit changes

 Open a [pull request] to submit changes to this project.
+Make sure you have a descriptive commit message.

 Your pull request needs to meet the following guidelines for acceptance:

 - The Nox test suite must pass without errors and warnings.
 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.
+- You have only one commit (if not, squash them into one commit).

 Feel free to submit early, though—we can always iterate on this.